 The main square, Sheshi Skënderbej, is the city’s central plaza where all the most important cultural buildings are placed: the National History Museum, The National Library, City Hall and the Et’hem Bej Mosque as well as the Skenderbeg statue in the center.
 It’s also a center of the transportation, so whether your accommodation is a bit further from the city center it’s the easiest point to reach by the public transportation.
-The square is currently undergoing construction works that started in 2016.
-The Pedestrian Square Project will give the square the new, contemporary look, enable greater green space areas and will use the stone material taken from all the corners of Albania.
+The square recently underwent massive construction works that ended in 2017.
+The Pedestrian Square Project gave the square the new, contemporary look with the use of the stone material taken from all the corners of Albania.

 The National History Museum

 The National History Museum is the city’s biggest museum and one of the most impressive communist buildings in the city.
 It’s where you can learn a lot about Albanian culture and its turbulent history.
 The museum is divided into nine pavilions, that go from the Antiquity all the way to the Pavilion of Communist Terror.
 The special one is the Pavilion of Mother Teresa, who was of Albanian descent.
 There is also a nice gift shop at the end with some nice traditional Albanian clothing and the pottery.
 The entrance fee is only 200 Lek (1,5 Eur).